jcurl/code.research/qnx/README.md

 Other Platforms:

-- (X) MacOS-X: Pinning threads in the Operating System not supported.
 - (/) Cygwin (Windows): Shows core latencies as expected.
 - (/) NetBSD 10.1: Shows core latencies as expected (tested on RPi4).
 - (/) FreeBSD 14.2: Shows core latencies as expected (tested on RPi4).